bast/smeshing/README.rst

 -  Individual components live in separate libraries.
 -  A lot of effort was invested in avoiding quadratic scaling.
--  Optimization is fully relaxed - no interpolation is done.
+-  Optimization is fully relaxed.
 -  Delaunay is performed at every step.
--  Good memory profile.
+-  Good memory profile (hopefully, please report if not).

 Known issues
 ------------

--  Code uses shared-memory parallelization but the load leveling is not optimal and the scaling on Stallo has not been studied.
+-  Code uses shared-memory parallelization but the load leveling is not optimal and the scaling has not been studied in detail.
--  Sometimes a step generates crazy meshes.
-Possibly there is a numerical instability for small forces or division by very small number.
--  Coastline resolution is currently hard-coded to be inversely proportional to the distance to nearest neighbor in view divided by
-   6. In future versions this will be read from input.
--  Currently no lower and upper bounds on resolution can be set.
--  There is no stop criterion, it will run as many iterations as you ask it to.

 Restart